Neal-C/most_loved_crud_app_axum_sqlx/README.md

-## Calm down, this is not meant for production
+## Chill, this is not meant for production
 ### Tech stack

 - Rust (sqlx, axum, uuid, chrono)